What is Primary Progressive Aphasia?

 People with PPA are fighting against a condition in which they will continue to lose their ability to speak, read, write, and/or understand what they hear.
 However, individuals with PPA benefit during the course of their illness by acquiring new communication strategies from speech-language pathologists.

-This program is an introductory 8-week session for persons with PPA and their care partners offered by MnCAN 2-3 times per year.
-A care partner is requested to attend the group with the person with PPA.
+Staying Connected is an introductory 8-week session for persons with PPA and their care partners offered by MnCAN two times per year.

 The Staying Connected program is designed for people diagnosed with PPA in the first 1-2 years.
 Following completion of the Staying Connected program, a monthly PPA support group is offered.

-The overall program goals are to offer support to both the care partner AND person with PPA in order to:
+The overall program goals are to offer support to both the care partner AND person with PPA.

-Over the course of 8 weekly 2-hour sessions, a Speech-Language Pathologist with the support of graduate student(s), provides education about Primary Progressive Aphasia and teaches strategies using Supported Conversation and Life Participation models that can be utilized and adapted throughout the progression of the disorder.
-At various points in the program, care partners and people with PPA may break into separate groups to discuss concerns specific to them.
+Over the course of 8 weekly 2-hour sessions, a speech-language pathologist with the support of graduate student(s), provides education about Primary Progressive Aphasia.
+The facilitators teach strategies using Supported Conversation and Life Participation models that can be adapted throughout the progression of the disorder.

 Upcoming Class Details: